imGraetzl/im_graetzl/README.md

 * PostgreSQL (in all environments)
 * "postgis" database adapter to use PostgreSQL with spatial data

-The `.ruby-version` and `.ruby-gemset` specify the used Ruby and the name of the uses gemset ("meep") for rbenv, rvm and Travis CI.
+The `.ruby-version` and `.ruby-gemset` specify the used Ruby and the name of the uses gemset ("morgenjungs") for rbenv, rvm and Travis CI.

 ## Deployment